-Stephanie Staras, MSPH, Ph.D., will give a presentation about improving the implementation of an mHealth application within pediatric clinical care at the 10th Annual Conference on the Science of Dissemination and Implementation in Arlington, Virginia on December 5th.
-The conference is sponsored by Academy Health.
+Stephanie Staras, MSPH, Ph.D., gave a presentation about improving the implementation of an mHealth application within pediatric clinical care at the 10th Annual Conference on the Science of Dissemination and Implementation in Arlington, Virginia on December 5th.
+The conference was sponsored by Academy Health.

 Staras, an associate professor in the Department of Health Outcomes & Policy (HOP) and a faculty member at the Institute for Child Health Policy, is working with several other researchers from HOP and Florida State University to assess how best to implement a tablet application within pediatric clinic care based on existing workflow.